Stand by Me

 After learning that a boy their age has been accidentally killed near their rural homes, four Oregon boys decide to go see the body.
 On the way, Gordie, Vern, Chris and Teddy encounter a mean junk man and a marsh full of leeches, as they also learn more about one another and their very different home lives.
 Just a lark at first, the boys' adventure evolves into a defining event in their lives.

-Against Misery, the margin is razor-thin: 50%.
-The most contested matchup in Stand by Me's record.
-Stand by Me owns A Few Good Men at 67% but The Princess Bride flips the script entirely: just 21%.
+At 46%, the matchup with When Harry Met Sally... is the tightest in Stand by Me's record — close enough to go either way.
+Stand by Me owns A Few Good Men at 67% but The Princess Bride flips the script entirely: just 22%.

 In Rob Reiner's filmography, Stand by Me ranks #5 of 8.
-The Princess Bride leads at 68%; The American President at 36% trails.
+The Princess Bride leads at 67%; The Sure Thing at 36% trails.

 #5 of 8 in Inconceivable!
 Rob Reiner's Golden Age.